 Ah, the 1980s.
 The decade of sprayed bangs, shoulder pads, and a lot of really great music.
 I’m a child of the ’80s and an elementary school music teacher, as well as a mom of two music-obsessed boys, and I love introducing my kids to the songs I grew up with.

 Every so often, though, I put on a particular song, and it makes me realize just how different things were in the ’80s…and not necessarily in a good way.
 Some of these songs I’ve heard so many times that, I’m ashamed to admit, I’m sometimes not even aware that they contain questionable content–until my kids point it out to me.

-Here are five songs that were big hits in the ‘80s, but whose lyrics simply would not fly in today’s world–and one surprising song that I didn’t find offensive, but my kids did.
+Here are six songs that were big hits in the ‘80s, but whose lyrics simply would not fly in today’s world–and one surprising song that I didn’t find offensive, but my kids did.

 1. “Money For Nothing” by Dire Straits

 An entire generation of kids sang along with the line “That little f****t with the earring and the makeup/Yeah, buddy, that’s his own hair,” without batting an eyelash.
 I cringe at the thought that I must have sung this word countless times back in the ’80s, whereas today, I’d never dream of saying something so hateful.

 The song is written from the perspective of a working-class man watching music videos–these aren’t songwriter Mark Knopfler’s personal opinions–but does that mean Knopfler is suggesting working-class people are homophobic?
 There’s just generally a lot wrong with this situation, not to mention the whole “chicks for free” part.
 I’ve noticed in the past few years that radio stations have begun bleeping out this particular F-word when they play this song.
 Hooray for progress.

 2. “Walk Like An Egyptian” by the Bangles